anmol2982002/SLM-finetuning/README.md

 ## 🖥️ Web UI

-A modern web interface is available for interactive inference.
+A modern, responsive web interface is available for interactive inference.

 ### Start the Server